-&lt;sup>5 See supra Policy Goal 1.1 for a full discussion of buyer-applicability under Vt.
+&lt;sup>7 See supra Policy Goal 1.1 for a full discussion of buyer-applicability under Vt.
 Stat.
 Ann. tit.
 13, § 2652.

-Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.
+- 2.4.1 Recommendation: Enact a state law requiring juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.
+(See Issue Brief 2.4.) - Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

-Vermont law does not prohibit the criminalization of all minors for prostitution, nor does it establish a protocol requiring law enforcement to refer impacted children to a direct services organization or child-serving agency in lieu of arrest.
+Vermont law does not prohibit the criminalization of all minors for prostitution.
 While the human trafficking law provides non-criminalization protections for trafficking victims accused of engaging in commercial sex, state statute directs some child sex trafficking victims into punitive processes as a consequence for their victimization.